 Likewise, do not simply spill your guts and go on in detail about every illegal act you have ever committed.
 Discussing a criminal case with an attorney is not the same as confessing sins to a priest.
 Your lawyer is the only person with whom you can be candid about your case while it is ongoing, but you should say just enough, not too much.

-Contact O’Keeffe O’Brien Lyson Foss About Criminal Defense Cases
+Contact O’Keeffe O’Brien Lyson Attorneys About Criminal Defense Cases

 Attorney Tatum O’Brien can help you present the strongest possible defense in a criminal court.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.